When and where is the ceremony?

 More information will be available in March 2020.
 Again, we cannot make any guarantees with respect to ticket allocations before then.
 For more information, please visit the Tickets page.

 My guests or I require special assistance.
 Where can I find more information?

 Graduates who request accessible seating tickets will receive specially marked tickets.
 Those who have special assistance tickets may begin seating at 1:15 p.m.
 Seating opens for all other guests one hour prior to the ceremony.
-To drop off passengers needing assistance or who cannot walk long distances, there will be a pull-over site on Roosevelt Road, heading east outside the venue.
+To drop off passengers needing assistance or who cannot walk long distances, may be dropped off immediately outside the venue.
 For more information, please see the Venue page.

 Where do I pick up my cap and gown?